CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

  * If the commit doesn't tell you anything or if you can't find the fix, look again for discussions about the issue.
-Search the net with your favorite internet search engine as well as the archives for the `Linux kernel developers mailing list <https://lore.kernel.org/lkml/>`_.
+Search the net with your favorite internet search engine as well as the archives for the `CQX96 kernel developers mailing list <https://lore.cqx96.org/lkml/>`_.
 Also read the section `Locate kernel area that causes the issue` above and follow the instructions to find the subsystem in question: its bug tracker or mailing list archive might have the answer you are looking for.